 The heart templates can be glued onto card to make more valentines. :-)

-I can't help thinking of confetti when I see these prints, or a sunset.
+I can't help thinking of confetti when I see these prints or a colourful sunset.

-These colourful Valentines are sure to bring a smile to someone special.
+These beautiful Valentines are sure to bring a smile to someone special.

 Click here to see what we did with the heart templates from this craft.